 Other important issues include data formats, file naming conventions, version control, and directory structure.
 See Data formats and organizing.

-Remember that you shall register both your publications and datasets in Haris - Hanken's research database.
-The information you have registered in Haris about your datasets will also be transferred to Etsin and the National Research Information Hub, as well as displayed on Hairs public portal.
+Remember to register both your publications and datasets in Haris - Hanken's research database.
+The information you have registered in Haris about your datasets will be displayed on Hairs public portal.

 More information, see:

-Long-term preservation means that data is preserved for more than 25 years.
+Long-term preservation refers to the fourth category.
+That is, data is preserved for more than 25 years.
 When creating your data, you need to consider how long it will be preserved.
 Also remember to check discipline-specific, funder-related, and publishers' data preservation time length requirements.

-Finnish Ministry of Education and Culture has established Fairdata-PAS service (Digital Preservation Service for Research Data) for Finnish research organizations for long-term preservation of the nationally most significant research data.
+Finnish Ministry of Education and Culture has established Fairdata-PAS service (Digital Preservation Service for Research Data, DPS for Research Data) for Finnish research organizations for long-term preservation of the nationally most significant research data.
+The service is meant for digital preservation of research datasets that have significant value to the organization or on a national level currently and especially also in the future.

 See Digital Preservation (Fairdata-PAS): Guidelines for UH Evaluators by the University of Helsinki.

-If you wish to sign up for the queue for Fairdata-PAS, please contact email@example.com.
+If you wish to sign up for the queue for DPS for Research Data, please contact email@example.com.